kcg2015/Vehicle-Detection-and-Tracking/readme.md

 ## Overview
 This repo illustrates the detection and tracking of multiple vehicles using a camera mounted inside a self-driving car.
-The aim here is to provide devlopers, researchers, and engineers a simple framework to quickly iterate different detectors and tracking algorithms.
+The aim here is to provide developers, researchers, and engineers a simple framework to quickly iterate different detectors and tracking algorithms.
 In the process, I focus on simplicity and readability of the code.
 The detection and tracking pipeline is relatively staight forward.
 It first initializes a detector and a tracker.
 Next, detector localizes the vehicles in each video frame.
 The tracker is then updated with the detection results.
 Finally the tracking results are annotated and displayed in a video frame.

 ## Key files in this repo